-Moving day is here, my daughter just finished her term at Mitchner Institute and is moving to Ottawa with me for her first 6-week clinical at CHEO.
+Moving day is here, my daughter just finished her term at Mitchner Institute and is moving to Ottawa with me for her first 6-week of clinical at CHEO.
 It was a beautiful day driving on the 401 in direction Toronto, to meet her for dinner and packing the last few items.
-I’m excited that she is almost done her studies and can begin working on her amazing career choice.
-After a great dinner at a BBQ spot in Leslieville, we toured the area for one last time, it did give us a chance to try out the Ford Ranger within this big city.
-The Ford Ranger handles itself well in the city, parking was a bit tricky, but the backup camera was so useful, check out the specks below:
+I’m excited that she is almost done her studies and can begin working on her fantastic career choice.
+After a great dinner at a BBQ spot in Leslieville, we toured the area for one last time, and it did give us a chance to try out the Ford Ranger within this big city.
+The Ford Ranger handles itself well in the town, parking was a bit tricky, but the backup camera was so useful, check out the specks below:

 -Introducing Ford Co-Pilot 360™ – driver-assist technologies* that can help you navigate our increasingly crowded roads and highways with greater confidence.
 Features included are BLIS® (Blind Spot Information System) with Cross-Traffic Alert and coverage for both the truck and trailer, Lane-Keeping System, Pre-Collision Assist with Automatic Emergency Braking, Auto High-Beam Headlamps, and Rear View Camera.
 Ford Co-Pilot 360™ comes standard on Ranger XLT and LARIAT and is optional on Ranger XL.

-The truck is packed, coffee and donut from her favourite shop, we are off to Ottawa, windows down and the good ole country music playing on the B&O sound system.
+The truck is packed, coffee and donut from her favorite shop, we are off to Ottawa, windows down, and the good ole country music playing on the B&O sound system.
 Apple play is all set, my map is open and destination highway 401 until we turn off heading north and heading in the direction of Highway 7.
 It is easy to utilize the system that Ford has introduced in the 2019 Ford Ranger:

 -The all-new Ford Ranger combines exceptional toughness and all-terrain capability with lots of advanced technology, like the enhanced voice-activated communications and entertainment capabilities of available SYNC® 3.
 Its easy-to-use, voice-activated technology features an 8” capacitive center stack touchscreen.
 The sleek user-friendly interface helps you connect to and control your smartphone.27 Enjoy pinch-to-zoom capability with the available voice-activated Navigation System.
 Two smart-charging USB ports are included.
 SYNC 3 also brings you the power of Apple CarPlay™ 160 and Android Auto™ compatibility to your Ford.161